Low Maintenance Garden Design in Dublin and Wicklow

 Spraying over hoeing:

-Invest in a sprayer and spray unwanted weeds with a translocated herbicide like Roundup.
+Invest in a sprayer and spray unwanted weeds with a translocated herbicide like ‘Roundup’.
 The translocated herbicide once applied travels into the weeds roots and kills the plant outright.
-Hoeing and hand weeding leaves the roots alive allowing the weed to re-appear and negate all your hard work.
+Hoeing and hand weeding leaves the roots alive allowing weeds to re-appear and negate all your hard work.